 So, let’s say you’re starting to feel this sensation.
 Your irritable all the time and nothing seems to satisfy you.
 Well, you are definitely feeling stuck, and there are reasons why this happens.
 Sometimes, we don’t even know why.
 That’s why I’m here to help out with that.
-Here are a few “non-obvious” reasons why you’re feeling stuck.
+Here are a few not so obvious reasons why you’re feeling stuck in a rut.

 Believe it or not, the new smartphone, the new console, and even the new laptop can cause you to become stuck in life.
 Hold on, don’t get angry.
 Let me explain.
 See, what happens is there are just too many things to keep up with, in the material world.
 Electronics are extremely popular, and there are many of us who constantly covet the next new thing.
-After a while of chasing these never-ending purchasing goals, you will find yourself feeling stuck.
+After a while of chasing these never-ending purchasing goals, you will find yourself feeling stuck in a rut.

 At some point during your “keeping up with the latest trend” habit, you will feel yourself getting nowhere.
 Instead of growing and maturing in life, you will be stuck in a pattern of constant procurement and desire.
 Nothing will satisfy you no matter how expensive or elaborate.

 The only way to escape this pattern is to learn to be happy with what you already have, and drastically slow down your desire for new things.
 Unfortunately, this is not easy in the world we live in today.
 Sadly, our consumer society has distorted our idea of happiness and is making us chase the wrong things.
 This endless pursuit of better things, however, is not going to lead us to happiness.
 To be honest, it’s not leading us anywhere.